 Due to the numerous types of functional currency of the Group, the Group aggregately discloses its exchange gains and losses on monetary items.
-The Group's exchange gains (losses), including realized and unrealized, were \$9,353 thousand and \$16,750 thousand for the years ended December 31, 2020 and 2019, respectively.
+The Group's exchange losses, including realized and unrealized, were \$10,584 thousand and \$9,353 thousand for the years ended December 31, 2021 and 2020, respectively.